-- Non-teaching times within the pupil week it is agreed that where it is open for a member of staff to be offsite, for health and safety or other appropriate reasons, he/she must inform school management. - These times shall not be regarded as absolutely sacrosanct, in that staff should agree that where emergency cover is required re-arrangements can be made. - Non-contact time within the pupil week can be used for remaining time duties as per the school/establishment WTA, as personal allowance or otherwise, at the teacher's discretion, as time out-with the 35-hour week. - Non-contact time should be allocated in meaningful blocks, to allow for effective use.
+- Non-teaching times within the pupil week it is agreed that where it is open for a member of staff to be offsite, for health and safety or other appropriate reasons, he/she must inform school management. - These times shall not be regarded as absolutely sacrosanct, in that staff should agree that where emergency cover is required re-arrangements can be made. - Non-contact time within the pupil week can be used for remaining time duties as per the school/establishment WTA, as personal allowance or otherwise, at the teacher's discretion, as time outwith the 35 hour week. - Attention is drawn to the LNCT agreement on NCCT, circulated as part of the WTA documentation, particularly provision on time and place. - Non-contact time should be allocated in meaningful blocks, to allow for effective use.
 Whilst the exact time will vary from establishment to establishment, 45-minute blocks would be considered a minimum useful allocation. - In weeks where there is a holiday or in-service day, the normal timetable will be observed for the rest of that week.